 Pet Waste Removal

 If you have pets that use your artificial lawn, you will more than likely want to remove pet waste more often than not.
 If you let waste linger, odors and stains can overtake your lawn.
-Whether you’re using a pooper-scooper or a bag, removal of any pet waste is necessary to keep your artificial lawn maintained and looking and smelling it’s best.
+Whether you’re using a pooper-scooper or a bag, removal of any pet waste is necessary to keep your artificial grass maintained and looking and smelling it’s best.

 Depending on the type of land your house is built on – you may have trees or nearby woods that can allow for leaves or debris to find it’s way onto your turf lawn.
 In such an event, you will need bag these non-welcome agents in order to get your lawn back to looking pristine!